What is the Policing Authority?

 Its members were appointed by the Government following an open selection process conducted by the Public Appointments Service.

-It operates under a financial provision voted by the Dáil annually, for which the Chief Executive is accountable to the Public Accounts Committee.
+It operates under a financial provision voted by the Dáil annually, for which the Chief Executive is accountable to the Oireachtas Public Accounts Committee.

 What is the difference between the Policing Authority and GSOC?

 The Policing Authority does not deal with complaints against individual members of An Garda Síochána.
 Instead its role is to monitor the performance of the policing services provided by the Gardaí as a whole, particularly in terms of ensuring that the resources invested are used to provide an effective, efficient police service.
-This will of course include a role in monitoring complaints received with a view to identifying trends and addressing issues of concern.
+This of course includes a role in monitoring complaints received with a view to identifying trends and addressing issues of concern.

 What is the difference between the Policing Authority and the Garda Inspectorate?